Second Order Path Variationals in Non-Stationary Online Learning: Abstract

 \section{Abstract}

 We consider the problem of \emph{universal} dynamic regret minimization under exp-concave and smooth losses.
-We show that appropriately designed Strongly Adaptive algorithms achieve a dynamic regret of $\tilde O(d^2 n^{1/5} C_n^{2/5} \vee d^2)$, where $n$ is the time horizon and $C_n$ a path variational based on \emph{second order differences} of the comparator sequence.
-Such a path variational naturally encodes comparator sequences that are piecewise linear -- a powerful family that tracks a variety of non-stationarity patterns in practice \citep{l1tf}.
-The aforementioned dynamic regret rate is shown to be optimal modulo dimension dependencies and poly-logarithmic factors of $n$.
-Our proof techniques rely on analysing the KKT conditions of the offline oracle and requires several non-trivial generalizations of the ideas in \citet{Baby2021OptimalDR}, where the latter work only leads to a \emph{slower} dynamic regret rate of $\tilde O(d^{2.5}n^{1/3}C_n^{2/3} \vee d^{2.5})$ for the current problem.
+We show that appropriately designed Strongly Adaptive algorithms achieve a dynamic regret of $\tilde O(d^2 n^{1/5} [\TV_1(\bs w_{1:n})]^{2/5} \vee d^2)$, where $n$ is the time horizon and $\TV_1(\bs w_{1:n})$ a path variational based on \emph{second order differences} of the comparator sequence.
+Such a path variational naturally encodes comparator sequences that are piece-wise linear -- a powerful family that tracks a variety of non-stationarity patterns in practice \citep{l1tf}.
+The aforementioned dynamic regret is shown to be optimal modulo dimension dependencies and poly-logarithmic factors of $n$.
+To the best of our knowledge, this path variational has not been studied in the non-stochastic online learning literature before.
+Our proof techniques rely on analysing the KKT conditions of the offline oracle and requires several non-trivial generalizations of the ideas in \citet{Baby2021OptimalDR} where the latter work only implies an $\tilde{O}(n^{1/3})$ regret for the current problem.

-\section{Introduction}
+\section{INTRODUCTION}

 Online Convex Optimization (OCO) \citep{zinkevich2003online,hazan2016introduction} is a widely studied setup in machine learning that has witnessed a myriad of influential applications such as time series forecasting, building recommendation engines etc. In this setting, a learner plays an iterative game with an adversary that last for $n$ rounds.
 In each round $t \in [n]:=\{1,\ldots,n \}$, the learner makes a decision $\bs p_t$ that belongs to a \emph{decision space} $\cD \subset \mathbb{R}^d$.
 Then a convex loss \emph{loss function} $f_t:\mathbb{R}^d \rightarrow \mathbb{R}$ is revealed by the adversary.
 The learner suffers a cost of $f(\bs p_t)$ at round $t$ for making its decision.
 Now, given a \emph{benchmark space} of decisions $\cW \subseteq \cD$, we aim to study learners that can control its \emph{dynamic regret} against \emph{any} sequence of comparators from the benchmark: